Dining Out with Kids – Making it Healthier

 Going out to eat should be a treat-for you and the kids.
 So my primary strategy is to try and keep it that way.
 If your kids are eating out just once per week, let them order what they want, and just sit back and enjoy.
 It’s not worth stressing about 1 out of their 20 + meals of the week.

-But whether it’s because of summer vacation, traveling, a kitchen renovation, or a busy sports schedule—there are times when we find ourselves eating out a lot more often.
+But whether it’s because of summer vacation, traveling, a kitchen renovation, or a busy sports schedule-there are times when we find ourselves eating out a lot more often.
 And that’s ok.
-But there are some strategies you can take to make most of those restaurant meals a little healthier.Eating out with kids?
+So, whilst it might not feel healthy for the credit card bill at the end of the month, which you can manage using SoFi, here are some strategies you can take to make most of those restaurant meals a little healthier.Eating out with kids?
 Follow these 6 strategies to help your kids eat healthier...
 Click To Tweet

 1 – Try to choose a restaurant with healthy options.